 Public Health Scotland (PHS) today welcome the publication of the Chief Medical Officer’s annual report, which summarises the health of the nation, and celebrates examples of sustainable, personalised and realistic health and social care in the current context.

-In our role as a data and intelligence-driven national public health organisation, Public Health Scotland worked with the Chief Medical Officer to write several chapters of the report.
-We provided an overview of current issues – including stalled life expectancy trends and the direct and indirect impacts of the COVID-19 pandemic – and crucially highlighted the health inequalities that are preventing people from living longer and healthier lives.
+In our role as a data and intelligence-driven national public health organisation, PHS worked with the Chief Medical Officer to write several chapters of the report.
+We provided an overview of current issues, including stalled life expectancy trends and the direct and indirect impacts of the COVID-19 pandemic.
+This highlighted the health inequalities that are preventing people from living longer and healthier lives.

-The report describes how Scotland experienced a prolonged period of rising health inequalities and stalled life expectancy trends prior to the pandemic, and how COVID-19 and the associated control measures have exacerbated these underlying health and social inequalities in our society.
+The report describes how Scotland experienced a prolonged period of rising health inequalities and stalled life expectancy trends prior to the pandemic.
+It shows how COVID-19, and the associated control measures, have exacerbated these underlying health and social inequalities in our society.

 Dr Gerry McCartney, Consultant in Public Health and Head of Public Health Observatory, said:

 “We urgently need to address health inequalities in Scotland.
 Our premature morality rates have worsened in the most deprived 40% of areas in Scotland, and inequalities in premature mortality have increased rapidly since 2012.
 What’s more the direct and indirect impacts of COVID-19 have not been experienced equally across our communities, and are known to have exacerbated these underlying inequality trends.